Man armed with knife shot dead by police

 - Published

-A man armed with a knife has been shot dead by police in Cumbria.
+A man armed with a knife has been shot dead by police at a house in Cumbria.

 Police were called to reports of a man threatening people at a home in Borland Avenue, Carlisle, just after 15:30 GMT.